 Databases by Title: S

 For off-campus access please use the institutional login on left.
 Federation: InCommon Federation.
 Institution: West Virginia University.
 Login with university credentials.
 This portion of the SAE Mobilus references thousands of SAE Technical Papers and/or SAE Standards covering the latest advances and research in all areas of mobility engineering including ground vehicle, aerospace, off-highway, and manufacturing technology.
 Sample coverage includes fuels and lubricants, emissions, electronics, brakes, restraint systems, noise, engines, materials, lighting, and more.
 Your SAE service includes detailed summaries, complete documents in PDF, plus document storage and maintenance.
+Full-text access is from 1998 - present.

 Only three users at one time.
 Current IT, business and desk reference eBooks, including guides to application software, and programming.